-“Opioid use disorder and opioid addiction remain at epidemic levels in the US and worldwide.
+“Opioid use disorder and opioid addiction remain at epidemic levels in the US and worldwide, you can learn here more about this topic.
 Three million US citizens and 16 million individuals worldwide have had or currently suffer from opioid use disorder (OUD).
 More than 500,000 in the United States are dependent on heroin.
 The diagnosis of OUD is made by meeting two or more of the eleven criteria in a year time period.”

 Opioids in a Sampling of Countries and Regions

 - A Country Among the Worst: The United States

 The United States possesses a persistent appetite for the prescription of opioid medications.
 In 2015, 91.8 million individuals in the United States used prescription opioids.
 In the U.S. opioid addiction afflicts individuals from all socioeconomic and educational backgrounds.
 Four million people admit to the nonmedical use of prescription opioids.

 One can look to many reasons, but among them must be freewheeling marketing reflected in one company’s plea agreement, acknowledging it “decided to concentrate its marketing efforts on practitioners who it knew were prescribing opioids that “were not for a medically accepted indication, were unsafe, ineffective, and medically unnecessary, and/or were diverted for uses that lacked a legitimate medical purpose.”